 The successful candidate will join King’s College London and work on the 3-year EPSRC-funded project “SAIS: Secure AI Assistants”.

 There is an unprecedented integration of AI assistants into everyday life, from the personal AI assistants running in our smart phones and homes, to enterprise AI assistants for increased productivity at the workplace, to health AI assistants.
 Only in the UK, 7M users interact with AI assistants every day, and 13M on a weekly basis.
 A crucial issue is how secure AI assistants are, as they make extensive use of AI and learn continually.
 Also, AI assistants are complex systems with different AI models interacting with each other and with the various stakeholders and the wider ecosystem in which AI assistants are embedded.
-Beyond the technical complexities, users of AI assistants are known to have mental models that are highly incomplete and they do not know how to protect themselves.
+This ranges from adversarial settings, where malicious actors exploit vulnerabilities that arise from the use of AI models to make AI assistants behave in an insecure way, to accidental ones, where negligent actors introduce security issues or use AI assistants insecurely.

 SAIS (Secure AI assistantS) is a cross-disciplinary collaboration between the Departments of Informatics, Digital Humanities and The Policy Institute at King's College London, and the Department of Computing at Imperial College London, working with non-academic partners: Microsoft, Humley, Hospify, Mycroft, policy and regulation experts, and the general public, including non-technical users.